do edibles expire?

 Photo by Elsa Olofsson

 This article will briefly cover tips to help your edibles retain their potency, identifying expired edibles, and what would happen if you take the risk and try those expired gummies in the back of your fridge.
+For more information on edibles check out this post.

 Apply for a Medical Marijuana Card Online Today